 The French breeders of the day didn’t keep as accurate records of the English at that time and weren’t so fussed about who the dogs mated with.
 So, several types of Terrier, Pugs, and Griffons contributed to the gene pool, possibly among others.

 All this cross-breeding had to have an impact on not only the physical appearance but the demeanor and personality of the dog that we know today.

-When the physical appearance became distinct from other breeds, a new breed-name was born – the Terrier-Boules and this breed would have been recognizable as the French Bulldog we know today.
+When the physical appearance became distinct from other breeds, a new breed name was born – the Terrier-Boules and this breed would have been recognized as the French Bulldog we know today.

 As the population of this new French Bulldog breed increased in the late 19th century, many of the breeding clubs began to become interested.
 Finally, in 1888 the Club du Bouledogue Français was founded and shortly after this, the French Bulldog was formally recognized.

 The French Bulldog is indeed classed as a small dog breed, but how small are we talking and how big can they get?
 As far as their height is concerned they will reach about a foot in height, give or take a few inches either way.